gattaca-com/based-op/docs/docs/architecture/consensus.md

 Importantly, all these changes are incremental and backwards compatible.
 Non-modified nodes will still be able to stay in the network and receive new blocks, they just won't be able to process `Frag`s and provide preconfirmations.

+The forked repo with changes can be found in [based-optimism](https://github.com/gattaca-com/based-optimism).

 ![op-node](../../static/img/architecture_consensus.png)

 ## P2P Capability